Pylons/akhet/docs/intro.rst

 Introduction to Akhet 2
 %%%%%%%%%%%%%%%%%%%%%%%

 This chapter discusses Akhet's history and current status.
-The second chapter introduces some vocabulary terms.
+The next chapter introduces some vocabulary terms.
 The third chapter summarizes how to create a Pyramid application using the recommended skeleton, and how to use the Pyramid and Akhet development versions.
-The next several chapters analyze different aspects of the default application, and discuss various enhancements you can add to it.
+The subsequent chapters analyze different aspects of the default application, and discuss various enhancements you can add to it.
 The final chapters discuss other Pyramid topics.